valkey-io/valkey-doc/topics/cluster-spec.md

 #### Atomic slot migration

-Valkey 9.0 introduces a new server-side mechanism for live resharding called [atomic slot migration](atomic-slot-migration.md), which is the recommended method.
+Valkey 9.0 introduced a server-side mechanism for live resharding called [atomic slot migration](atomic-slot-migration.md), which is the recommended method.

 When compared to legacy slot migration, atomic slot migration allows you to